deawx/project-locations-path/README.md

     timestamps, based on parameters speed and acceleration thresholds.

-    After cleaning the locations path, it plots the resulting route over a map, using a stretched timescale to quickly complete the journey.
+    After cleaning the locations path, it plots the resulting route over a map, using a shrunk timescale to quickly complete the journey.

 Usage: